IntelligentCrowd: Mobile Crowdsensing via Multi-Agent Reinforcement Learning: Discussion and Conclusion

 \subsubsection{QoI Dynamics}

-Due to the mobility of users and the time-varying nature of sensing capabilities, we consider three heterogeneous QoI dynamics as shown in Fig.~\ref{fig:signals}: \begin{itemize} \item \emph{Sine Dynamics:} Under this setting, the MCS participant is faced with periodic sensing signals with fixed amplitude and frequency. \item \emph{Linear Dynamics:} The MCS participants are receiving periodic QoI of linear strength w.r.t time. \item \emph{Markov chain Dynamics:} We simulate finite state space Markov chain to represent the QoI temporal evolution. \end{itemize}
+Due to the mobility of users and the time-varying nature of sensing capabilities, we consider three heterogeneous QoI dynamics as shown in Fig.~\ref{fig:signals}.
+These dynamics have been investigated in previous MCS community, or can be used to approximate more complex QoI dynamics~\cite{lei2019multiuser, he2014toward,bae2007efficiency, sutton1998reinforcement}: \begin{itemize} \item \emph{Sine Dynamics:} Under this setting, the MCS participant is faced with periodic sensing signals with fixed amplitude and frequency. \item \emph{Linear Dynamics:} The MCS participants are receiving periodic QoI of linear strength w.r.t time. \item \emph{Markov chain Dynamics:} We simulate finite state space Markov chain to represent the QoI temporal evolution. \end{itemize}

 We also make the system dynamics more challenging for \emph{IntelligentCrowd} by setting different frequencies/amplitudes/transition matrices for different MCS participants with the same dynamics.
 We also allow the sensed signal to be negative~(e.g., some wrong information), and each MCS participant must learn to avoid such fake information.